Cal Raleigh Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels have the 17th-ranked team ERA among all MLB pitching staffs (4.24).
+- The Angels' 4.27 team ERA ranks 18th among all MLB pitching staffs.

-- Angels pitchers combine to allow 67 total home runs at a clip of one per game (to rank 14th in the league).
+- The Angels rank 15th in baseball in home runs surrendered (70 total, 1.1 per game).

-- Ohtani (5-2) takes the mound for the Angels in his eighth start of the season.
-He's put together a 3.30 ERA in 71 2/3 innings pitched, with 96 strikeouts.
+- Canning gets the start for the Angels, his 10th of the season.
+He is 4-2 with a 4.47 ERA and 43 strikeouts in 48 1/3 innings pitched.

-- The right-hander last appeared in relief on Saturday, when he threw six innings against the Houston Astros, allowing five earned runs while giving up nine hits.
+- The right-hander last appeared on Sunday against the Houston Astros, when he went six innings, allowing one earned run while giving up four hits.

+- The 27-year-old has an ERA of 4.47, with 8 strikeouts per nine innings, in nine games this season.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.